Arctic Landscapes and Northern Lights in Greenland and Iceland

 What’s Not Included?

 Air Travel from your home to Ilulissat, Greenland, from Ilulissat to Reykjavik, Iceland, and from Reykjavik Iceland to your home.
-We have booked the Cophenhagen-Ilulissat and Ilulissat-Reykjavik flights for you, and will invoice you.
+The flights from Iceland to Greenland are specific, and we will advise you on how they will be booked.
 Alcoholic beverages.
 Items of a personal nature.
-Travel Medical, Medical Evacuation (required) and Trip and cancellation insurance.
+Medical Evacuation Insurance (required) and Trip and cancellation insurance (optional).
 Anything not listed as included.

-Your deposit of $3,500 will hold your space in this workshop.
-A second payment of $4,000 is due by March 1, 2018.
-The balance of $3,250 will be due not later than June 1, 2018.
-For this workshop, deposits and all payments are non-refundable, which is why you should have Trip Cancelation Insurance.
+Your deposit of $4,000 will hold your space in this workshop.
+A second payment of $5,000 is due by February 1, 2019.
+The balance of $3,995 will be due not later than June 1, 2019.
 All of our standard terms and conditions apply.
 Need special payment arrangements for your deposit?
 No problem, just ask us.

 If amazing landscapes and northern lights of Greenland and Iceland are on your list, look no further and click the "Sign Me Up! button now because this workshop is a small group and will sell out fast.
 See you in the The Arctic!